 A number of introduced animals including rabbits, foxes and feral deer have established pest populations in the South East region.
-Not only do they pose a threat to native species, they can also impact on the sustainable management of the South East landscape.
+Not only do they pose a threat to native species, they can also impact on the sustainable management of our landscape.
 Natural Resources South East aims to reduce the numbers of the major pest animals and their impacts on the ecosystem.

 Controlling pest animals

 Natural Resources South East helps landholders control pest animals by providing information, advice and integrated control services.
-Our staff actively work with Councils and landholders to ensure threatening pest animals are controlled effectively and in a coordinated manner that is in line with regional priorities.
+We actively work with councils and landholders to ensure pest animals are controlled effectively and in a coordinated manner that is in line with regional priorities.

 Services available include: